 At a regional level, MVRPC developed the Greater Region Mobility Initiative (GRMI), which increases mobility opportunities for non-driving populations (e.g. individuals with disabilities, elderly, and low-income), serving around 6,000 individuals for approximately 118,000 trips across an 8-county region (MVRPC, 2022c).
-MVRPC also manages the "Miami Valley Rideshare" program, funded through the Ohio Department of Transportation, offering a free rideshare service for those who work, live, or go to college in the area.
-The program matches people with carpools or group bike commutes and offers van rentals for larger carpool groups.
-Registrants also receive 80% off the cost of a ride service home four times a year for emergencies..
+MVRPC also manages the local Rideshare program, funded through the Ohio Department of Transportation, offering a free ride matching resource for those who work, live, or go to college in the area.
+The program matches users with carpools, bike commute and options, and vanpools for longer commutes.

+For those who are registered for the Rideshare Program at GohioCommute.com and participating in a carpool, vanpool or bike commuting, are eligible for the Guaranteed Ride Home Program (GRH), which reimburses registered users 80% of the cost of a ride service to your home address on file or to the site of an emergency when needed.
+This reimbursement is available up to 4 times in a 12 month period.
 The Miami Valley Transportation Improvement Program (TIP) (2024-2027) (MVRPC, 2023a), implements the targets in the 2050 Long Range Transportation Plan2 (MVRPC, 2021b).
 The TIP is a four-year implementation schedule for transportation projects within Greene, Miami, Montgomery, and northern Warren Counties, including investments in highways, bikeways, and transit.
-Another example of regional collaboration led by MVRPC, contributing the active transportation efforts, is through the Plan4Health initiative (MVRPC, 2022b), which supports information sharing, capacity building, and collaborative approaches to improving public health through active transportation, for example.
+Another example of regional collaboration led by MVRPC, contributing the active transportation efforts, is through the Plan4Health initiative (MVRPC, 2022b), which supports information sharing, capacity building, and collaborative approaches to improving public health through active transportation.
+Last but not least, MVRPC in cooperation with local and state officials, and other coordinating agencies developed the Miami Valley Active Transportation Plan, which is a long-range (20+ year) strategy and policy program developed to guide the effective investment of public funds in multimodal transportation facilities.
+It places focus on expanding cycling and pedestrian infrastructure, as well as enhancing transit access and safety.